tatianagrange/documathon/doc/documentation.md

 			"/projects": "Show all projects",
 			"/projects/:id": "Show One project",
-			"/projects/create/:folderName": "Create a new project in database, with de folder pass in argument" },
+			"/projects/create/:folderName": "Create a new project in database, with de folder pass in argument" "/projects/date/:date": "Return all project after the date pass in argument" },
 		"status": 404,
 		"error": true,